-We will account for the completion of the Acquisitions using the acquisition method of accounting.
+We have accounted for the completion of the Acquisitions using the acquisition method of accounting.
 Differences between preliminary estimates and the final acquisition accounting may occur, and these differences could have a material impact on the consolidated financial statements and our future results of operations and financial position in combination with the businesses acquired.
 Furthermore, given the nature of the assets being acquired in the Acquisitions, we may not be able to avoid future impairments of those assets, which may also have a material impact on our future results of operation and financial position.

-While the Acquisitions are pending, PMI, Fertin Pharma and Vectura will be subject to business uncertainties that could adversely affect our respective businesses, and adversely affect the financial results of our combined businesses after the consummation of the Acquisitions.
+PMI, Fertin Pharma and Vectura may be subject to business uncertainties that could adversely affect our respective businesses, and adversely affect the financial results of our combined businesses.

 Our success following these Acquisitions will depend in part upon our ability, and the ability of Fertin Pharma and Vectura, respectively, to maintain respective business relationships.
-Uncertainty about the effect of the Fertin Pharma Acquisition and the Vectura acquisition on customers, suppliers, employees and other constituencies of each of Fertin Pharma and Vectura, may have a material adverse effect on us and/or the businesses that we will acquire with the proposed Acquisitions.
-Customers, suppliers and others who do business with Fertin Pharma or Vectura may delay or defer business decisions, decide to terminate, modify or renegotiate their relationships, or take other actions as a result of our proposed acquisitions of Fertin Pharma and Vectura, respectively, which could negatively affect the revenues, earnings and cash flows of our company or the businesses we acquire upon the respective consummation of the Acquisitions.
-If we are unable to maintain these business and operational relationships after the consummation of each Acquisition, our financial position, results of operations or cash flows upon combining with these companies could be adversely affected.
+Uncertainty about the effect of the Fertin Pharma Acquisition and the Vectura acquisition on customers, suppliers, employees and other constituencies of each of Fertin Pharma and Vectura, may have a material adverse effect on us and/or the businesses that we have acquired with the proposed Acquisitions.
+Customers, suppliers and others who do business with Fertin Pharma or Vectura may delay or defer business decisions, decide to terminate, modify or renegotiate their relationships, or take other actions as a result of our acquisitions of Fertin Pharma and Vectura, respectively, which could negatively affect the revenues, earnings and cash flows of our company or the businesses that we have acquired with these Acquisitions.
+If we are unable to maintain the business and operational relationships of Fertin Pharma and/or Vectura, our financial position, results of operations or cash flows upon combining with these companies could be adversely affected.